adminzone:,include=contents,max_recurse_depth=3,use_page_groupings=1 + cms:,include=wrapper,max_recurse_depth=2,use_page_groupings=1

 Composr Tutorial: Customising what's on the menus

-Written by Chris Graham (ocProducts)'menus' usually reside on panel-pages ('panels') which are placed around the main section of the website.
-They consist of links which may be organised in a tree structure, and displayed in various ways (for example, as pop-up menus, or expansion menus).
+Written by Chris Graham (ocProducts)'Menus' usually reside either in the header, or on panel-pages ('panels') placed around the main section of the website.
+They consist of links which may be organised in a tree structure, and displayed in various ways (for example, as pop-up menus, or expandable menus).

 Table of contents